-There are various drugs used in the treatment of myelofibrosis.
-Many of them have very different ways of slowing the disease and/or controlling its effects.
-Side effects are likely with any drugs.
-Your doctor or nurse should review these with you before starting.
+There are various drugs used in the treatment of myelofibrosis, and many of them have very different approaches to slowing the disease process and/or controlling the effects of the disease.
+With any drugs, side effects will likely exist; your doctor or nurse should review these with you before starting.

 Chemotherapy - These are drugs that kill cancer cells that divide rapidly.
-These agents also attack other fast-growing cells in the body, such as nails and hair.
-They may cause other more serious side effects.
+These agents also attack other fast growing cells in the body, such as nails and hair and may cause other more serious side effects.
 These drugs may be given by mouth (orally) or into the vein (intravenously).

-- Janus-associated kinase (JAK) inhibitor These drugs target "JAK1" and/or "JAK2," which are genes involved in regulating blood.
-JAK inhibitors work in people with or without a JAK mutation.
-They treat some of the symptoms of MF, including an enlarged spleen, night sweats, itching, and bone or muscle pain.
-Side effects include an increased risk of bleeding and infection, bruising, dizziness and headaches.
-Some patients may have nausea, vomiting, or diarrhea. - Immunomodulators (IMiDs) These drugs work against cancer cells by affecting the immune system.
+- Janus-associated kinase (JAK) inhibitor This class of drug inhibits enzymes called "JAK1" and "JAK2", which are involved in regulating blood.
+It is important to note that JAK inhibitors work in both patients that have a JAK mutation and those that do not have a JAK mutation.
+The JAK inhibitor is the first FDA approved therapy for patients with MF.
+Their focus is to treat and lessen some of the symptoms of MF, including an enlarged spleen, night sweats, itching, and bone or muscle pain.
+An increased risk of bleeding and infection may occur as may bruising, dizziness and headaches. - Immunomodulators (IMiDs) The drugs in this class work against cancer cells by affecting the functions of the immune system.
 Certain immunomodulators are used to treat MF patients for anemia.
-Another has been used to treat an enlarged spleen, bone pain, and high platelet count in some MF patients.
-Others are under study in clinical trials. - Androgen therapy These drugs are synthetic forms of male hormones.
-They can promote red blood cell production.
+Another immunomodulator has been used to treat an enlarged spleen, bone pain and high platelet count in selected MF patients.
+Other immunomodulators are under study in clinical trials. - Androgen therapy These drugs are synthetic forms of male hormones, and can promote red blood cell production.
 They are used to relieve the symptoms of severe anemia in MF patients.
-These drugs can be toxic to the liver.
-They require close monitoring of liver functions through blood tests and ultrasound.
+These drugs can be toxic to the liver, and, therefore, require close monitoring of liver functions through blood tests and ultrasound.
 They may also cause facial hair growth and other masculinizing effects in women.

 - Recombinant erythropoietin This treatment helps regulate red blood cell production.
-It is given by injection into the muscle or under the skin.
-However, the response of anemia-related symptoms in MF patients has been limited. - Glucocorticoids Also known as "steroids," these drugs are used in MF patients to treat significant anemia.
-They may cause a number of side effects but are usually manageable with short-term use. - Bisphosphonates These drugs are used to prevent bone loss in cancer patients.
-They may relieve bone pain and increase blood counts in MF patients.
+It is given by intramuscular (into the muscle) or subcutaneous (under the skin) injection.
+However, the response of anemia-related symptoms in MF patients has been limited. - Glucocorticoids Also, known as "steroids," these drugs are used to treat various conditions.
+They are used in MF patients to treat significant anemia.
+A number of side effects may occur when using glucocorticoids but are usually manageable with short term use. - Bisphosphonates These drugs are used to prevent bone loss in cancer patients, and may relieve bone pain, as well as increase blood counts in MF patients.
 These drugs are given intravenously.
-Short-term use may cause upset stomach. - Anagrelide hydrochloride This drug, given orally, may be used in MF patients who have an extremely high platelet count, especially following removal of the spleen.
-It may cause headache, diarrhea, weakness, nausea, and dizziness.
+Short term use may cause upset stomach. - Anagrelide hydrochloride This drug, given orally, may be used in MF patients who have an extremely high platelet count, especially following a splenectomy.
+Headache, diarrhea, weakness, nausea and dizziness may occur.